huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 ---

-The metadata position in the array is accessed via a "named" property with the array position.
+The metadata keys are the property names (sanitized to lower case and spaces replaced with underscores).
 Please note that, at this point, there is no way to directly use the Cover Image URL (value) to present an image instead of the URL text in the HTML of the page.
 To accomplish this, you would need to use the javascript area to assign the source of the image dynamically.

-### entityRaw dataset
+### entityRaw and template datasets

-The data has some values stored at the root level of the object, while most are stored inside the `metadata` object.
+The entity dataset has some values stored at the root level of the object, while most are stored inside the `metadata` object.
 Please note the different from the `entity` data, where metadata is an array of properties.
 Here is a brief example of what you can expect.
 Take the following entity structure:

 | Properties       | Values                                           | Observations                                                   |
 | ---------------- | ------------------------------------------------ | -------------------------------------------------------------- |